+You'll need: Hoops, cones, scarves or pinnies,

+Green Glass Door Cards

+You can play: outside, in the gym, on the blacktop

+Problem Solving

+Grades 4-5

-You'll need: hoops, cones, pinnies, Green Glass Door Cards You can play: outside, in the gym, on the blacktop Problem Solving Grades 2-3 Game 1 Monsters in the Closet Place enough hoops around the space for one per learner.
+Game 1 Monsters in the Closet

+Place enough hoops around the space for one per learner.
 On a signal (which can be music) the children move around like monsters or however they choose.
 On the next signal (like the music stopping), the learners jump in to the closet (hoop).
 When they are all moving again take away two hoops.
 When they have to jump in to the closet again there will not be enough hoops for everyone so they will need to work out how to get in to a hoop with someone else.
 Repeat the process until all learners are in as few hoops as possible.

-More complex movements
+More complex movements during each round

-Easier movements More hoops at the end

-Game 2

-Dragon Slayer

-Form groups of four people.
+Easier Movements and have more hoops at the end Game 2 Dragon Slayer Form groups of four people.
 Three people link arms over shoulders and create a circle around a cone with a scarf or pinnie tucked in to one person's shorts.
 This creates a 'dragon' who has a tail.
 The fourth person in the group is the 'dragon slayer' and has to try and pull the tail from the dragon.
 The dragon rotates around the cone while trying to keep their tail.
 After the tail is pulled or a certain amount of time, the dragon slayer switches with another learner.

-Game 3

-Green Glass Door

-Sort the Green Glass Door cards into categories based on your chosen similarity (i.e., same shape, double letters, animals).
-Spread out the cards at the far end of the playing area.
+Note: groups can be larger based on the the amount of children in the class (ie: groups of 5) Game 3 Green Glass Door Sort out the Green Glass Door cards into categories and predetermine what the similarities are (ie: same shape, double letters, animals, etc).
+Place the cards at the far end of the playing area.
 Group learners into teams.
 Each team lines up behind a cone.
-On "Go", participants will run down and grab one card, relay style, then run back to their team to send off the next person.
-Once all team members have one card, they must work together to find what is in common in all of their cards.
-Once they have decided on the similarity they think it is, they will sit down, and the adult will come over to confirm if they are correct.
+On "Go" one at a time, participants will run down and grab one card that is spread out on the far side of the play area and run back to their team.
+Once they are back, the next team member runs down and grabs a card, etc. Once all team members have one card, they must work together to find what is in common about all their cards.
+The leaders/teachers will have predetermined what the similarity is, once they think they have it they will sit down and the leader/teacher will confirm if they are correct.

-Use the letters in the words, or less obvious similarities
+Use the letters in the words or similarities that are less obvious

 Use colours and shapes Was it easy to think of a solution after you had been running?
 Did you do anything to calm your mind down in order to be able to think?
 Could you spot any similarities on your cards?

+Debrief

+Mindfulness

-Debrief Mindfulness 5 Finger Breathing: hold up a high-5; trace the outline of your fingers, as you go up, breathe in, and as you go down, breathe out Copyright © 2023 Pacific Institute for Sport Excellence Society.
-All rights reserved.
+5 Finger Breathing: hold up a high-5; trace the outline of your fingers, as you go up, breathe in, and as you go down, breathe out

+Why Include Problem Solving?